10.2 Incident and Inspection Reports

 - an employee came to work intoxicated

 What goes in an accident/incident report?
 Accident/incident reports document the who, what, where, when, and how of occurrences.
 They sometimes also identify why something may have occurred when it is possible.
 Key components of accident/incident reports are the corrective and preventive actions sections.
-The corrective actions section describes actions that have been taken to restore the situation; the preventive actions section would include suggestions to prevent the occurrence from happening again.
+The corrective actions section describes actions that have been taken to restore the situation; the preventive actions section includes suggestions to prevent the occurrence from happening again.

 Checklist for Accident/Incident Reports – Include key details about the incident in your report.
 Such detail should include the following: